 The idea that house plants filter and clean indoor air is at best a mini-truth, and at worst a total myth, and like any pseudo-science health trend, it can have a negative impact as well.
 Providing false solutions to human health issues gives people a false sense of security.
 Having plants in your home provides quality of life and a connection to nature but functionally speaking, they do next to nothing to improve air quality.

-Just as some questionable home remedies, homeopathic solutions and anti-vaccine propaganda can counterproductive to maintaining health, succumbing to these internet myths and relying on plants to clean your air may worsen the indoor air quality in your home.
-It’s far better to follow practical and proven methods such as the guidelines laid out in home rating systems such as LEED
+Just as some questionable home remedies, homeopathic solutions and anti-vaccine propaganda can be counterproductive to maintaining health, succumbing to these internet myths and relying on plants to clean your air may worsen the indoor air quality in your home.
+It’s far better to follow practical and proven methods and guidelines, such as those laid out in home rating systems like LEED.

 This popular internet rumor stems from a NASA study in 1989 that concluded that if humans were to live in small hermetically-sealed spaces, plants offered a potentially affordable solution to reducing indoor air pollution.